 This guide is aimed at helping you choose the right business design for your idea, to help you increase and improve your chances of success.

-The benefit of using the BM approach is that it forces you to look more strategically at how you take your idea and turn it into a viable business.
+The benefit of using the business model process is that it forces you to look more strategically at how you take your idea and turn it into a viable business.

 While you might be obsessing about your business idea and the potential customers, you might be missing the bigger picture of how your business could be designed.